-Supported editions for this feature: Enterprise; Education Standard and Education Plus; Enterprise Essentials Plus.
+Supported editions for this feature: Enterprise Plus; Education Standard and Education Plus.
 Compare your edition

-After you set up your external key service for Google Workspace Client-side encryption (CSE) and connect it to Google Workspace, you need to connect Google Workspace to your identity provider (IdP)—either a third party IdP or Google identity.
-Your external key service uses the IdP to authenticate users before they can encrypt files or access encrypted files.
+After you choose your external key servicefor Google Workspace Client-side encryption (CSE), you need to connect Google Workspace to an identity provider (IdP)—either a third-party IdP or Google identity.
+The encryption key service chose to encrypt content will use your IdP to authenticate users before they can encrypt content or access encrypted content.

 Before you begin